dnmfarrell/berrybrew/doc/Add a New Class.md

 Create the new **src/imaging.cs** file with the overarching namespace.
 See **src/messaging.cs** as an example of the layout.

-### Update the 'Create a Release' doc

-Add a 'compiles' entry under the "Execute the `perl dev\releases.pl`" section.
-Use the **$msg_build** as a guide.
-The output filename must be **bbNAMESPACE.dll**.
-In this case, **bin/bbimaging.dll**.

 ### Update the 'Compile Your Own' doc

-Using the "Compile the Messaging library" as a roadmap, add a new compile section for the new library, and add a reference (ie. `-r:bbimaging.dll`) entry in each of the libraries/binaries that will need to use it (usually only API).
+Add a reference to the new source file in the "Compile the API library" section, eg. `src\imaging.cs^`.

 ### Update the `build_staging.pl` script